pshavoc/wind_idle/README.md

         *   **Wind Vane Mode:** Autopilot to keep the bow of the boat pointing into the wind.
 *   **Advanced Wind Estimation:** In Wind Vane mode, a Kalman filter is used to estimate the wind direction for precise control.

+## How to Build

+cd windpark && wasm-pack build --target web

 ## How to Run

-The simulation is written entirely in HTML and JavaScript.
-Simply open the `index.html` file in a web browser to run it.
+The simulation is written entirely in HTML, JavaScript, and Rust Wasm.

+Run:

+python3 -m http.server

+Then open a web browser to http://localhost:8000/